jhu-arch/arch-tutorial/Shorts.rst

 .. tip::
     Loading the r/4.0.2 will make R submodules available in the R session.
     **Note**: It won't work if you use a different R version loaded in the terminal.
+Change the version as needed.

 .. code-block:: console